anarchy-ai/LLM-VM/src/llm_vm/agents/REBEL/README.md

 This is the code for the "LLM Guided Inductive Inference for Solving Compositional Problems" paper presented at ICML TEACH23

 ![Anarchy Logo](diagram.png)
-*Figure 1: The Rebel Pipeline for each subquestion*

 ## Table of Contents
 - [Installation](#installation)